AI SEO Tools: What Works and What's Just Hype

 That's the difference between a tool and a wrapper.

-Some tools promise "AI-powered link building" or "automated backlink acquisition".
+Some tools promise "AI-powered link building" or "automated backlink acquisition."
 Here's what they actually do:

-- Scrape websites that accept guest posts
+- Scrape websites accepting guest posts

 - Generate generic pitches with ChatGPT